European carbon removal specialists to support new projects in India

 By David Stanway

-The Amsterdam-based group, called remove, has raised more than 220 million euros to support carbon dioxide removal projects throughout Europe, and will now accept applications from Indian start-ups.
+The Amsterdam-based group, called remove, has helped businesses to raise more than 220 million euros to support carbon dioxide removal projects throughout Europe, and will now accept applications from Indian start-ups.

 Successful applicants will gain access to remove's network of experts and international buyers, and could be eligible for additional funding.